MAJOR UNMARKED SPOILERS BELOW. YOU HAVE BEEN WARNED.

 The leader of the Masked Circle.
 A mysterious being that is summoned by calling your own cell number.
 He is said to grant any wish of those who summon him, but at the risk of losing all their dreams.
 He also seems to hold a grudge against Tatsuya and his friends.

 - Ambiguously Human: Joker has many unique powers which include teleporting, flying and granting wishes by summoning him with a phone call.
 Also given his face (if there even is one) is always hidden by a mask and he is described as being a wishgranting angel by the inhabitants of Sumaru City it's not clear what species he exactly is.
-Eventually subverted when his true identity as Jun Kurosu who is human gets revealed.
+Eventually subverted as his true identity is revealed to be Jun Kurosu who is a human.

 - Big Bad Ensemble: As the leader of the Masked Circle, Joker shares this status alongside the Last Battalion.
 Unlike the Last Battalion, Joker's presence and actions were what drive the plot.
 However, they are both pawns of the Greater-Scope Villain Nyarlathotep.